 top of page

-The Ecotopia 2121 project explores the prosperous super-green futures of 100 cities worldwide.
+This project explores the prosperous super-green futures of thousands of cities worldwide.
 This month, we display a vision of future Tokyo.

 The Fukushima nuclear meltdowns in Japan during 2011 resulted in the abandonment of a host of small cities on the nation’s Pacific seaboard.
 Tokyo, too, was under threat for a time but luckily the radioactive plumes blew in another direction and Tokyo’s twenty million odd residents were spared.